Chronic lymphocytic leukemia (CLL) is the

 About Richter’s syndrome

 CLL and SLL can also develop into an aggressive form of non-Hodgkin’s lymphoma called Richter’s syndrome.
-Richter’s syndrome develops in 3 to 15 percent of people with CLL or SLL.
+Richter’s syndrome develops in 3–15% of people with CLL.

-The outlook for Richter’s syndrome is generally poor.
+The outlook for people with a Richter’s syndrome diagnosis is generally poor.
 Usual symptoms of Richter’s syndrome include:

 - increased lymph node swelling